antipodos/stravalead/README.md

 ## scheduled jobs

-There are three jobs that should be scheduled to run at a regular basis:
+There are three jobs that should be scheduled to run on a regular basis:

-- `sync_club_members` used to access leader boards and grab there member athletes.
+- `sync_club_members` used to access leader boards and grab their member athletes.
 Proposed cadence: daily.
 - `sync_ytd_stats` gets annual distances for every athlete in the database.
-Run daily.
+Should run daily.
-- `sync_chart_race_stats` gets the data for - and builds the - bar chart race.
-Run once a week.
+- `sync_chart_race_stats` gets the data for - and builds - the bar chart race.
+Run it once a week.